bahodge/tomb-of-annihilation/people/Khara.md

-Bugbear formerly known as Khar.
-Had a sex change by drinking from a magical fountain in the [[Tomb of the Nine Gods]].:w
+The sex changed bugbear [[Khar]].
+Turned female after drinking from a fountain.
+Constantly being possessed.